Would you know if you were caught in the Alcohol trap?

-The young drinker has overcome the initial distaste of alcohol that left them dizzy, and disorientated.
+The young drinker has overcome the initial distaste for alcohol that left them dizzy and disorientated.
 They have proved themselves to be a fledgling grown-up drinker and are now on their way to becoming a proper drinker and an unwitting alcohol addict.

 When I started drinking, and even right up to when I stopped drinking, I didn’t understand what alcohol really was, how it worked, or why I kept drinking it even though it was starting to make me miserable.

 I didn’t know that alcohol was an addictive drug; it wasn’t something that I had ever stopped to consider, and I certainly didn’t associate reaching into the fridge for a cold glass of Chardonnay at the end of the day in any way related to addiction.

 Even the medical profession separates alcohol from other drugs in its service title: Drug and Alcohol Abuse.
 Every part of that title is misleading.
 We now know that alcohol isn’t separate from other drugs, and it abuses the people who are conned into taking it.
 Alcohol is the abuser.

 Let’s look at that another way.
 If you were unfortunate enough to be in a relationship with an abusive partner, would anybody say that you were abusing the relationship, and therefore abusing your partner?